Feko-Karels/Sorting-Algorithms/README.md

-View project at https://sorting-algorithms.glitch.me/ (website sometimes needs to load to node.js)
+View project at https://sorting-algorithms.glitch.me/ (website sometimes needs to load node.js)

 Currently not designed for mobile